If you own a mobile home and rent a lot, it is crucial that you understand

-- You paid your rent late three or more times within a twelve-month time
+- You paid your rent late more than three times within a twelve-month time period.

 - You used your mobile home for something illegal or to engage in illegal

-- You violated your lease or rental agreement.
+- You violated your rental agreement or lease.

-- You intentionally injured another mobile home park tenant or mobile home
+- You injured another mobile home park tenant or mobile home park personnel

-- You intentionally caused damage to the mobile home park or to another tenant’s property.
+- You intentionally caused damage to the mobile home park or to another person's property.

 - You violated either local or state mobile home laws, including property

 damage or vandalism, prostitution, discharge of a weapon, and illegal

 - You behaved in a way that significantly annoyed others within the mobile